deepjs/deepjs/DOCS/stores/custom-protocoles.md

 # Custom protocoles

-A custom protocoles could be linked to a simple function or a store.
+A custom protocole could be linked to a simple function or a store.